20 Money Lessons to Master Before 30 for a Stronger Financial Future

 Understanding Taxes Can Save You Money

-Most people treat taxes like a bill that shows up once a year.
-The smarter move is learning how to cut that bill down.
+Most people treat taxes like an annoying bill.
+The smarter move is learning how to lower that bill legally.
 Tax brackets, credits, and deductions aren’t just for accountants, they’re tools anyone can use.

-Knowing how a Roth IRA differs from a traditional one, or how to max out an HSA, makes a real difference in how much you keep.
-Even just adjusting your W-4 or using a pre-tax commuter benefit can shift the numbers in your favor.
+Knowing the difference between a Roth IRA and a traditional one, or maxing out an HSA, can save thousands.
+Even small tweaks like adjusting your W-4 or using pre-tax commuter benefits shift money back in your pocket.

 Negotiating Salary Can Make a Huge Difference

-One of the fastest ways to grow income isn’t through side gigs or long hours, it’s by asking.
-Most companies expect a counteroffer, yet many skip it out of fear or inexperience.
-Walking into a job with strong research and a clear ask can mean thousands more each year.
+One of the fastest ways to grow income isn’t a side hustle, it’s negotiating.
+Most employers expect a counteroffer, yet many skip it out of fear.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪